Unisolver: PDE-Conditional Transformers Towards Universal Neural PDE Solvers: Introduction

-To tackle the generalization deficiency, several works are proposed by incorporating the PDE information into deep models or training models with a large-scale dataset.
-For example, message-passing neural PDE solver \cite{brandstetter2022message} concatenates the PDE coefficients with inputs.
-PDEformer \cite{ye2024pdeformer} formalizes the PDE equation as a computation graph and employs the graph Transformer \cite{ying2021transformers} to aggregate PDE information.
-Although these methods have explored the potential of training models with both data and PDE information, they fail to {support} a complete set of PDE information, thereby limiting the generalizability of models in some aspects.
-As for the other branches, such as DPOT~\cite{hao2024dpot}, they just scale up the training sets with diverse PDEs and expect the generalizability {emerges from} large data and parameters.
+To tackle the generalization deficiency, several works have been proposed by incorporating the PDE information into deep models or training models with large-scale datasets.
+For example, message-passing neural PDE solver \cite{brandstetter2022message} concatenates PDE coefficients with the inputs.
+PDEformer \cite{ye2024pdeformer} formalizes the PDE as a computation graph and employs the graph Transformer \cite{ying2021transformers} to aggregate PDE information.
+Although these methods explore the potential of training models with both data and PDE information, they do not {consider} a complete set of PDE information, limiting their generalizability in some aspects.
+As for the other branches, such as DPOT~\cite{hao2024dpot}, they purely scale up training sets with diverse PDEs and expect the generalizability {emerges from} large data and parameters.
 Although models can implicitly extract PDE information from observations, the extraction process is inherently complex and resembles the challenges associated with solving inverse problems \cite{karniadakis2021physics}.
 Therefore, these models often end up fitting an insufficient or vague representation of the underlying observation distribution, which may ultimately hamper their generalizability to broader PDE solving.